fzzle/futhark-svm/README.md

-A support vector machine library in Futhark.
+A support vector machine library written in Futhark.

 ## Installation: Futhark